telerik/blazor-docs/components/grid/selection/overview.md

 ## Selection Type

 You can configure to select rows or cells in the Grid.
-Add a `<GridSelectableSettings>` tag to the `<GridSettings>` tag and set the `SelectionType` parameter to a member of the `Telerik.Blazor.GridSelectionType` enum.
+Add a `<GridSelectionSettings>` tag to the `<GridSettings>` tag and set the `SelectionType` parameter to a member of the `Telerik.Blazor.GridSelectionType` enum.
 The selection can be:

 * [`Row`]({%slug components/grid/selection/rows%}) (the default value)
 * `Cell`